The 1856 Sydney Half Sovereign With The Type 2 Reverse - Accident or Design

-Until 2012, the 1856 Sydney half sovereign with the Type 2 reverse (reference number Mc 003) was thought to have been unique within the Australian gold coin series, that no other circulating Australian half sovereign was known with this exact reverse design.
+For many years, the 1856 Sydney half sovereign with the Type 2 reverse was believed to be unique within the Australian gold coin series - no other circulating Australian half sovereign was known with this exact reverse design.

 As experienced collectors know, design differences that are apparently quite minor can be explained by very significant numismatic or economic events.
 Just how this particular reverse design came to be on a tiny number of half sovereigns is not yet completely clear, however the theory that has been proposed to date can be summarised by two words - accident or design.